Assuring the Integrity of Water Supply Distribution Systems (2 days)

 Who should attend?

-Water distribution system operators and engineers.
+Water distribution system operators, engineers and managers.

 The topics are chosen to help water utilities to meet the requirement of their DWMSs and Circular LWU 18.